zelazrgn/Everlook-HermesProxy-CSV/classic-to-1.6-changes.md

 * cooldown changed from 0 seconds to 60 seconds
 * shared cooldown changed from 120 seconds to 1 seconds

-Noggenfogger Elixir
-* shared cooldown group changed to 4
-* shared cooldown changed from 0 seconds to 120 seconds

 Olaf's All Purpose Shield
 * shared cooldown group changed to 28
 * shared cooldown changed from 0 seconds to 300 seconds